kakashidinho/metalangle/README.md

 ## How to build Metal ANGLE for MacOS & iOS
 View the [Metal backend's Dev setup instructions](src/libANGLE/renderer/metal/DevSetup.md).
 Currently, for convenience, iOS version can be built using Xcode project provided in `ios/xcode` folder.
-The Xcode project also builds [MGLKit](src/libANGLE/renderer/metal/DevSetup.md#MGLKit) utilities wrapper library which provides `MGLContext`, `MGLLayer`, `MGLKView`, `MGLKViewController`, similar the Apple's provided GLKit classes such as `CAEAGLContext`, `CAEAGLLayer`, `GLKView`, `GLKViewController`.
+The Xcode project also builds [MGLKit](src/libANGLE/renderer/metal/DevSetup.md#MGLKit) utilities wrapper library which provides `MGLContext`, `MGLLayer`, `MGLKView`, `MGLKViewController`, similar to Apple's provided GLKit classes such as `CAEAGLContext`, `CAEAGLLayer`, `GLKView`, `GLKViewController`.
 Please open `MGLKitSamples.xcodeproj` for example iOS app using this MGLKit library.

 ------
 # Google's ANGLE - Almost Native Graphics Layer Engine